hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/generating_keys.rst

 .. note::

-    These instructions have been tested on Ubuntu 16.04 only.
+    These instructions have been tested on Ubuntu 18.04 (Bionic) only.

 .. include:: ../_includes/generate-keys.inc